 \section{Contributions and Outline}

-A summary of the contributions is given below: \begin{compactitem} \item A review of recent research on the subject of incremental collision laws for binary direct collinear impacts of convex bodies. \item A description of two general-purpose parameterizable incremental collision laws for viscoplastic bodies based on the Bouc-Wen differential model of hysteresis. \item A description of two parameterizable mathematical models for binary direct collinear collisions of convex viscoplastic bodies based on the aforementioned collision laws. \item A description of the fundamental analytical properties of the aforementioned models, including global existence, uniqueness and boundedness of the solutions. \item A description of two parameter identification studies showcasing attainment of excellent agreement between the experimental data and the data stemming from the numerical simulations of the aforementioned mathematical models.
-It is demonstrated that a single set of parameters independent of the initial relative velocity of the colliding bodies is sufficient for the description of the collision phenomenon across a wide band of the initial relative velocities. \end{compactitem}
+The primary contributions of this article are a description of an analytical study of two mathematical models of binary direct collinear collisions of convex viscoplastic bodies based on the Bouc-Wen model of hysteresis, and a description of two model parameter identification studies showcasing the possibility of attainment of good agreement between the experimental data and the data stemming from the numerical simulations of the aforementioned mathematical models across a wide range of initial relative velocities of the colliding bodies while using parameterizations of the models that are independent of the initial relative velocity.
+The article also provides a review of recent research on the subject of incremental collision laws for binary frictionless collisions.